Mohaamedl/Physics-Project/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file in the parent directory for more details.
+See the [LICENSE](LICENSE) file for more details.

 ---

-Enjoy exploring the structured light generation and analysis!
+Enjoy exploring the structured light generation!